-$$C = \frac{1}{(39.5)(L)(F{\rm p})^2}$$
+$$C = \frac{1}{(39.5) (L) (F_p)^2}$$

-where:C is the value of the tuning capacitor (C1) in farads, and

-L is the combined inductance of the detector coils (twice the value of a single coil) in henrys.
+where C is the value of the tuning capacitor (C1) in farads, and L is the combined inductance of the detector coils (twice the value of a single coil) in henrys.

-Each of the detector coils in our prototype magnetometer has an induction of .075 henrys when filled with water.
-It is highly recommended that the builder empirically measure the value of L for his coils, for variations can be expected to occur due to differences in construction.
+Each of the detector coils in our prototype magnetometer has an inductance of 0.075 henrys when filled with water.
+It is highly recommended that the builder empirically measure the value of L for the coils, because variations can be expected to occur as a result of differences in construction.